-Our Health Community Services Complex Phase II involved the rehabilitation of an historic facility that expanded the provision of public and private health and social services available to residents of the Winchester, Va., area.
-Phase II will add 34,000 square feet of space to the existing Our Health campus, and allow several of the organization’s state and nonprofit collaborators to consolidate operations and co-locate a range of complementary services.
+Our Health Community Services Complex Phase II involved the rehabilitation of a historic facility that expanded the provision of public and private health and social services available to residents of the Winchester, Va., area.
+Phase II adds 34,000 sq. ft. of space to the existing Our Health campus, and allow several of the organization’s state and nonprofit collaborators to consolidate operations and co-locate a range of complementary services.

-Renovations to the structure will include new HVAC and mechanical systems, new plumbing, a new roof and a new brick facade on the exterior.
+Renovations to the structure include new HVAC and mechanical systems, new plumbing, a new roof, and a new brick facade on the exterior.

 A Green Advantage

-The project was financed using a combination of debt and tax credit equity, with Enterprise providing $10 million of New Markets Tax Credit (NMTC) allocation.
-U.S. Bancorp Community Development Corporation was the New Markets and federal historic tax credits investor, and the Prudential Insurance Company of America was the state historic tax credit investor.
+The project was financed using a combination of debt and tax credit equity, with Enterprise providing $10 million of NMTC allocation.
+US Bancorp Community Development Corporation was the New Markets and federal historic tax credits investor, and the Prudential Insurance Company of America was the state historic tax credit investor.
 United Bank provided a mini-perm loan and a bridge loan to the project.

-The project will created approximately 35 temporary construction jobs and 89 more permanent professional positions.
+The project created approximately 35 temporary construction jobs and 89 more permanent professional positions.

 The development of Our Health Community Services Complex Phase II is a joint venture between Our Health Community Enterprises, Inc., a for-profit affiliate of Our Health, Inc., and North Cameron Properties, LLC.
 Our Health, Inc. is a nonprofit community agency organized to improve the health of citizens in the Northern Shenandoah Valley region of Virginia, including the city of Winchester and Clarke, and Frederick counties.
 The Community Services Complex houses public and private nonprofit community service organizations dedicated to healthcare and health-related social issues.